Science Events

 We’re not trying to disrupt the way people conference, but the Summit does have a unique personality.
 It is a peer-to-peer meeting, so with a little effort on your part you’re likely to meet everyone that attends.

-There’s no keynote, but there are sessions where you're expertise will be recognized.
+There’s no keynote, but there are sessions where your expertise will be recognized.
 It’s not an unconference, but sessions are designed around the interests of attendees, so the full program usually isn't set until two weeks before.
-There are no big ceremonies or awards, but there is an energetic conference dinner.
+There are no pompous ceremonies, but there is an energetic conference dinner and we always work in some friendly competitions.
 You'll come away with practical information, thoughtful inspiration, and a network of supportive colleagues.

 It’s a busy couple of days, but meals are included and there are plenty of good breaks.
-And there are always experiential surprises thrown in: we are all event organizers, after all.
+And there are always experiential surprises thrown in: we're all event organizers, after all.

 Is the program ready?
 What topics will be covered?

 The Summit Program is always built around those attending, so it is usually not completed until about two weeks prior.
-For a sketch of how that program is likely to unfold, along with a list of topics people are already asking for, visit the Summit Program page.
+Thanks for being patient with this process, and see what we just did in 2025 in Philadelphia at the final Summit Program page!

 wHAT DOES IT cost?